 The FSLogix Office 365 Container is a subset of the FSLogix Profile Container feature plus the ability (if acquired) to roam the Windows Search database with the user.
 Office 365 Containers solve the issues that Office 365 has in a roaming profile environment.
 Office 365 Containers can be used with any 3rd party profile solution.
 Also, note that roaming the Search Database in a Multi-user environment has specific Windows OS version requirements documented here.
+Date / Time stamps are not necessarily updated when VHD writes are complete.

 Only two settings are required for the Office 365 Container feature to work: 'Enabled' and 'VHDLocations'.
 However, there are numerous settings available.